CMU-Integrated-Design-Innovation-Group/PITSA/README.md

 The Python scripts included in this project have been compiled and executed in the following environment.

 ## Instructions
+### Input information for the Python scripts when solving the two continuous constraint satisfaction problems
+The sample-based exhaustive search method: The user needs to enter a floating-point number (e.g., 1e-3 for the two-dimensional problem and 0.05 for the four-dimensional problem) as the distance between two adjacent sample points.

+The region-based exhaustive search method: The user needs to enter a floating-point number (e.g., 1e-3 for the two-dimensional problem and 0.05 for the four-dimensional problem) as the edge length of each square/hypercube.
+The user also needs to specify the number of subintervals in each dimension (e.g., 10) for the splitting approach that is used to derive the sharper bounds for interval computation.

+The GPU-based iterative parallel classification method: The user needs to enter a floating-point number (e.g., 1e-3 for the two-dimensional problem and 0.05 for the four-dimensional problem) as the smallest region width that is employed as the stopping criterion for the iteration process.
+The user also needs to specify the number of subintervals in each dimension (e.g., 10) for the splitting approach that is used to derive the sharper bounds for interval computation.

+### Necessary modifications for the Python scripts when solving other continuous constraint satisfaction problems

 ## Citation